Envelope Encryption – KMS Data Key Encryption

 • KEKs are stored centrally inside Google’s Key Management Service (KMS)

-• Having a smaller number of KEKs than DEKs and using a central KMS makes storing and encrypting data at Google scale manageable, and allows us to track and control data access from a central point.
+• Having a smaller number of KEKs than DEKs and using a central KMS makes storing and encrypting data at Google scale manageable, and allows tracking and controlling data access from a central point.

 • KEKs are not exportable from Google’s KMS by design; all encryption and decryption with these keys must be done within KMS